+- Race

+- Color

+- Religion

+- Ancestry

+- Sex

+- National origin

+- Pregnancy

+- Sexual

+- orientation

+- Age

 - Disability

-- National origin

 - Marital status

 - Veteran status

 We expect you to treat your coworkers with respect, dignity and fairness.
 Geisinger does not tolerate any form of harassment, sexual or otherwise, or any form of workplace violence or threats of violence.
 Intimidating and disruptive behaviors can foster medical errors, contribute to poor patient satisfaction and preventable adverse outcomes, increase the cost of care and cause qualified clinicians, administrators, managers and affected employees to seek new positions in more professional environments.
 Intimidating and disruptive behaviors include, but are not limited to, the following: overt actions such as verbal outbursts and physical threats; passive activities such as refusing to perform assigned tasks or quietly exhibiting uncooperative attitudes during routine activities; reluctance or refusal to answer questions, return phone calls or pages; condescending language or voice intonation; and impatience with questions.
 Overt and passive behaviors undermine team effectiveness and can compromise the safety of patients.
 All intimidating and disruptive behaviors are unprofessional and should not be tolerated.